-We expect total energy value potential to increase with increased renewables penetration.
-Over time, as more energy storage is built on the system we project a flattening of energy prices and decreasing marginal energy value that drops below \$4/kWmonth with 40 gigawatt-hours of energy storage capacity on the system (slightly less than the 2021

-Ancillary services is a niche market with abundant Preferred System Plan for 2032), and below \$1/kW-1/3 of battery storage in 2045 under the SB 100 Core scenario).
+We expect total energy value potential to grow with increased renewables buildout but this will be offset by saturation effects at high storage penetration.
+Over time, as more energy storage is built on the system we project a flattening of energy prices and decreasing marginal energy value that drops below \$4/kW-month with 45 gigawatt-hours of energy storage capacity on the system (slightly less than the 2021 Preferred System Plan for 2032), and below \$1/kW-month with 73 gigawatt-hours on the system (about 1/3 of battery storage in 2045 under the SB 100 Core scenario).

-Capacity market revenues will become increasingly important to ensure revenue sufficiency for the storage fleet and to incentivize new builds of the right type and at the right time.
+Capacity market revenues will become increasingly important to ensure revenue sufficiency for the couple of years will be needed to get ahead of that right type and at the right time.